 Caldwell Community College and Technical Institute Paralegal Program is designated as a Qualified Paralegal Studies Program by the North Carolina State Bar Board of Paralegal Certification.
 Graduates earning an A.A.S. degree are eligible to take the Paralegal Certification Exam administered by the North Carolina State Bar.

-Course work in Medical Office Administration includes the following:
+Course work in Paralegal includes the following:

 For more information about course descriptions or required courses, refer to the current CCC&TI Course Catalog.
 Courses in the Paralegal Technology program are taught during the day and evening, and some courses are available through Distance Learning.